Origen-SDK/rfcs/text/0000-abstract-digsrc-digcap-support.md

 # Unresolved questions

 -Need a way to select digsrc or MTO on UFlex?
--Need to provide the app or pattern source a way to specify some settings (like the width of the digsrc or digcap).
+-Still need a way to get the digsrc start microcode entered 144 cycles before and send microcode -Need to provide the app or pattern source a way to specify some settings (like the width of the digsrc or digcap).
 Maybe something like: tester.instrument_setting(dut.pin(:blah), bit_width: 12)